postgresml/postgresml/pgml-cms/blog/componentizing-rust.md

 ```
 !!!

-We will also need some html, create the following.
+This layout takes one item, page.
+It then renders the template.html file with the page variable available.
+The template.html file will need the following:

 !!! code_block title="components/layout/template.html"
 ```html